sovereigndaddy/blog/_posts/2022-04-29-switching-to-linux.markdown

 ### Cost
 This one is obvious, if you use Windows OS then you have to buy for the privilege to use it.
 I guess you could go sniffing around the black market for a free version ha but do so at your own risk.

-Linux is FREE for the people.
+Linux is free for the people, free speech for the people.
 If you have time, it's worth reading through the history of Linux and why it's free.
 Here's one [article](https://www.informit.com/articles/article.aspx?p=2118681&seqNum=2) on the topic.

 <br/>
 ### Privacy